New candidates

 Research project

-Study Duration : 3 to 5 semesters Start Date : Fall term Important : Students are doing in the same time both the research project and courses.
-Student are expected to be at full-time in their laboratory outside class hours, so at least 2 full days a week for the first two semesters.
+Study Duration : 4 semesters Start Date : Fall term Important : Students are doing in the same time both the research project and courses.
+Student are expected to be at full-time in their laboratory outside class hours, so 2 days a week in the semesters 1 and 2 and 4 days a week in the semesters 3 and 4.

 Show the detailed study plan